Logitar/Portal/README.md

 - Node.js 20.10.0
 - Docker Desktop v4.28.0

-Other stacks may be working fine, but we will not supported them.
+Other stacks may be working fine, but we will not support them.

 ### Backend Debug Only

 You may debug the Portal Backend by launching it with Visual Studio.
-Without modifying the application settings, you'll still need the following dependencies in the `docker-compose.yml` file in order to run the Portal Backend:
+Without modifying the application settings, you'll still need the following dependencies in the `docker-compose.yaml` file in order to run the Portal Backend:

 - Logitar.Portal_mongo
 - Logitar.Portal_rabbitmq